motion/orbit/notes/next.md

   - bigger peek windows
   - have peek open automatically on search
     - on new searches reset index to 0 not -1, keeps the peek open as you filter things
-- goal:
-  - be able to try a couple things and find recent stuff almost always
+  - GROUP together conversations in search results by much bigger amounts
+    - and then in peek windows you can see them all together
     - join together ALL slack conversations that match your query in the results window into infinite scroll!!!!!
       - that way you can search one thing, see slack, hit results
       - also would let you group together slack things much more easily
+  - GOAL: be able to try a couple things and find recent stuff almost always
 - look into better topic based search / high level search
 - generate topics in desktop - show them in quickresults?
 - smarter, better, less buggy, syncers